 I am a graduate student in the Human Development and Family Studies graduate program at Penn State University working primarily with Dr. Ross.
 My broad research interest is in improving everyday function of older adults.
-Specifically, I am interested in identifying risk and protective factors for everyday and cognitive functioning in older adults, as well as interventions designed to target these factors.
+Specifically, I am interested in identifying risk and protective factors for everyday and cognitive functioning in older adults, focusing on safe driving mobility as well as interventions designed to target these factors.
 I am also interested in intervention design and implementation, and would like to explore creative delivery methods, including cognitive games and video games.

 After graduating from the University of Pittsburgh with my B.S. in Psychology in December 2015, I decided to pursue my PhD in Cognitive Psychology here at Penn State.
 Broadly, my research interests focus on how language ability changes as we age.
 Under the guidance of my advisor, Michele Diaz, PhD, my current work in the Language and Aging Lab explores the role of white matter in language production ability in both older and younger adults.
 I will also be working with my secondary mentor, Lesley Ross, PhD, in the SHAARP Lab to understand how physical and cognitive intervention programs could be leveraged to improve older adults' cognitive functioning.